 - Choose firm and green raw mangoes for pickling.
 Wash the mangoes thoroughly and using a clean cotton cloth wipe the mangoes completely dry.

 - Take a clean and dry bowl to add in mango pieces.
-Now using a clean and dry sharp knife or katti peeta/dao/boti/pav darati (which you can see in the picture) is used to cut the mango pieces.
+Now using a clean and dry sharp knife, Click the Following Article or katti peeta/dao/boti/pav darati (which you can see in the picture) is used to cut the mango pieces.

 - Always slice the mangoes through the center from top to bottom (as shown in the picture below).
 Remove the stone but retain the stone wall.
 It is said that the stone walls acts as a preservative and increases the